shuamano/textable_ai/README.md

 Issues:
 * unfinished sections for generating images
-* when the context window reaches max length, it ends/crashes the script
 * mail.noop() socket errors

 Things to add:
 * a proper cl interface
-* fix context length issue
 * have message 'keywords' to allow message passthrough or select other models or clear memory -'NOREPLY', 'UNCENSORED', 'CLEAR'